illinois-cse/git-local-sp19/_episodes/04-changes.md

 ~~~
 {: .language-bash}
 ~~~
-/home/hadley/Desktop/planets/moons
+/home/hadley/Desktop/git-local-sp19/moons
 ~~~
 {: .output}
 ~~~
-$ cd ..
+$ cd ../planets
 ~~~
 {: .language-bash}

 Let's create a file called `mars.txt` that contains some notes
 about the Red Planet's suitability as a base.
-We'll use `nano` to edit the file;
+We'll use `atom` to edit the file;
 you can use whatever editor you like.
 In particular, this does not have to be the `core.editor` you set globally earlier.
-But remember, the bash command to create or edit a new file will depend on the editor you choose (it might not be `nano`).
+But remember, the bash command to create or edit a new file will depend on the editor you choose (it might not be `atom`).
 For a refresher on text editors, check out ["Which Editor?"](https://swcarpentry.github.io/shell-novice/03-create/) in [The Unix Shell](https://swcarpentry.github.io/shell-novice/) lesson.

 ~~~
-$ nano mars.txt
+$ atom mars.txt
 ~~~
 {: .language-bash}